Music of ancient Rome: Music in society

 Music was a popular form of entertainment in ancient Rome.
 It was important to ancient Roman games.
 Gladiatorial fights began with a blast of horns and were accompanied by music.
 Musicians, usually players of the tuba or large aerophones would play during triumphs.
 The tibia was used to draw in the viewer's attention during the ceremony and a trumpet was used to announce the presence of the triumphator.
 Music was also used to silence the crowd.
 Music, primarily pipe music, held an important place in ancient Roman theatre.
 During plays, the actors, pantomimes, and tragedians would be accompanied by a chorus of singers and an orchestra of wind or percussion instruments.
 They would dance to the tune of the instruments.
-Musicians could by driven off of the stage for even small musical errors.
+Musicians could be driven off of the stage for even small musical errors.
 The tune of the instruments would signify the emotions and traits of the characters and the pace of the story.
 Music was also used to ensure the story remained in the memory of audiences.

 Romans would sometimes hold private musical concerts known as symphoniaci.
 These parties were associated with debauchery in ancient Rome.
 Lucius Calpurnius Piso Caesoninus, the consul in 58 BCE, was known to hold such parties.
 His house was described as filled with "singing and cymbals."
 Private musicians could be hired to provide entertainment during dinners or parties.
 Sometimes these private musicians were specially trained slaves.
 Ancient Roman women are depicted as having sung and danced in the privacy of their homes.
 Women in ancient Rome had different instruments from men.
 They played the harp, the aulos, and smaller lyres.
 Domitian established contests that included music, gymnastics, and riding competitions.
 Nero created the Quinquennial Neronia, which was a festival involving musical competitions.
 The Actian games, which was an ancient Roman festival of Apollo, also held musical competitions.
 The Greeks and Romans might have held musical performances in between the meal and the drinking party during dinner.